accordproject/ergo/packages/ergo-engine/README.md

 Core classes for executing Ergo contract logic using the JavaScript backend

-The Ergo code is compiled to JavaScript and executed using the `vm2` npm module, which provides (somehwat)sandboxed execution.
+The Ergo code is compiled to JavaScript and executed using the `vm2` npm module, which provides sandboxed execution.

 ## Installation